kalai-transpiler/kalai/README.md

 ## Supported forms

+Kalai is designed to operate on working Clojure source code.
+Kalai does not introduce any new syntax on top of Clojure.
-Kalai supports the majority of Clojure language constructs.
+Kalai supports a sufficient subset of Clojure language constructs to represent many useful algorithms and applications.

 Namespaces translate to classes, functions translate to static functions,